CANGA/ELMKernels/README.md

 Single kernel and single grid cell tests/questions:
 -----------------------------------------------------------------------------

-- how do write kernels such that they can be called by:         (Ethan)
+- how do we write kernels such that they can be called by:         (Ethan)
   * fortran
   * c
   * Legion